 What Truly Matters: Your Skills & Work Experience

-When recruiters check out your resume, they first want to see you have the required data analytics skills.
+When recruiters check out your AI cover letter and resume, they first want to see you have the required data analytics skills.
 They know their most pressing business intelligence needs and want to know if you can meet those needs.

 The hiring team will jump directly to your “skills” section to determine this.
 Here is where your resume will go into the “no” pile if they don’t believe you have the minimum qualifications for the job.